algorandfoundation/specs/dev/ledger.md

-   If the parameters are not omitted, any non-zero key in the asset's current parameters (as stored in the asset creator's account) is is updated to the key specified in the asset parameters.
+   If the parameters are not omitted, any non-zero key in the asset's current parameters (as stored in the asset creator's account) is updated to the key specified in the asset parameters.
 This applies to the manager, reserve, freeze, and clawback keys.
 Once a key is set to zero, it cannot be updated.
 Other parameters are immutable.

 An asset transfer transaction has the following semantics: